dkubeio/dkubex-examples/ray/README.md

         ```
     **Note**:
         You could also use unique names for experiment & run

-- Viewing job logs
-    - CLI
-        ```
-        $ d3x ray job logs <submission id>
-        ```
-    - UI
-        for getting job logs in ui do the following
-        - Open dkubex web ui
-        - Go to clusters  tab
-        - Click on the cluster
-        - In Ray dashboard go to jobs tab
-        - Select the job based on the submission id

 - Registering the model
     for registering the model in mlflow do the following